ark-lang/ark-docs/README.md

-This is the reference for the Ark programming language.
-Note that a lot of the content in this book may not entirely reflect the repositories current state.
+This is the official reference for the Ark programing language.
+Note that this document is not final and could change at any point, as could the compiler itself, which means that the reference could become out-dated.
+We usually try to avoid changes that break a lot of compatibility, or involve a lot of refactoring in the code, or updates to the reference.
+However, considering the stage of the compiler, it's inevitable that things will break.

+This file serves as a reference to the language, and not as an introduction.
+If you are familiar with other languages like C, Rust, C++, Go, ... then most of this document should be relatively easy to use as a cheat sheet.

+However, if you are a new programmer, this will probably be quite tricky to use as an introduction to the language (and programming in general).
+This is because it is a reference for the language, and is more of an aid to the developers working on it, and as a birdseye view for people interested in Ark.